projectcinderella/projectcinderella.github.io/index.md

 layout: default
 ---

 Once upon a time in a faraway place, lived a kind and gentle young woman called Cinderella Chia Chey Hui.
-Chey, as she was called, served as a maid in a large château.
+Chey, as she was called, served as a maid in a large château (NTUC).
 Her daily chores includes chasing after the undisciplined ~~CFO’s~~ rats, ensuring the lazy ~~colleagues~~ gnomes stick to their deadlines and rejecting the greedy ~~departments~~ leprechauns application for extra money, often coming home very, very tired at the end of the day.
 Although still a young woman, she felt older than her years.
 And then the fairy godmother appeared, promising to granting her a wish if she could have 1,000 birthday wishes before the clock strikes 12 on her birthday this year...

 ## 7 Traits of Cinderella: